 - If your table contains fields named Red, Green, and Blue, values within those fields will be used like a color map when rendering the image.

-The attribute table is referenced when using this function, even when it is not stored within the dataset—as with raster datasets that can contain internal attribute tables.
+- The attribute table is referenced when using this function even when it is not stored within the dataset, such as with raster datasets that contain internal attribute tables.

-When the dataset is displayed, it can be symbolized based on the table values, and when the pixel is queried, the table values will be returned.
+- When the dataset is displayed, it can be symbolized based on the table values.
+When a pixel is queried, the table values will be returned.

 Add an attribute table manually